 “Let me see your eyes right now!”
-My mom had screamed as soon as I walked through the doors.
+My mom screamed as soon as I walked through the doors.
 I hid my head as I ran upstairs yelling at her and telling her there was no reason that she needed to look at my eyes.
 I slammed my door shut, sunk into a corner of my room, lowered my head between my legs and just cried.
-I was at an all time low, and coming out of my six-week denial and escape from reality.
+I was at an all-time low, and coming out of my six-week denial and escape from reality.
 For the first time in my whole life I felt like there was absolutely nothing I could do to beat this defeat.

 College acceptance season (one-year prior)

 Growing up, my friends all got straight As.
 But I was the girl who cared more about extra-curricular activities and doing the things that I wanted to do rather than the things that I had to do.
 If a class didn’t interest me, then I just didn’t try.
 But if a class really fascinated me, then I excelled.
 As motivated as I am, I just didn’t give my high school grades as much attention as they deserved.
 I may have given my high school resume a run for its money—but my grades, not so much.
 I am also a very stubborn girl and refused to attend anywhere but my dream school.
 I thought that since my letter was taking so long to arrive that maybe, just maybe, they were going to let me in.
 After all, my essay had been pretty convincing, if I did say so myself.